What Is AI FOMO?

 Students and Recent Graduates

 You worry that the degree you're earning (or just earned) is already obsolete.
 You see AI doing things you spent years learning.
 The fear: "Why would anyone hire me when AI can do this?"
+The social comparison with classmates who seem more AI-savvy only intensifies the pressure, compounding the fear that AI will eliminate the jobs you trained for.

 The truth: Employers value people who can think critically, communicate clearly, and apply judgment in complex situations.
 AI is a tool that amplifies these skills, not a replacement for them.
 Your education taught you how to learn — and that ability to learn is exactly what you'll use to incorporate AI into your work over time.
 You're not behind.
 You're at the beginning of a long career that will involve many technology shifts.
 If this resonates, our guide for students navigating AI anxiety goes deeper into these concerns.